AAP News & Journals Frequently Asked Questions

 - How do I get permission to use content?

 You can request permission from the Permissions box on the right column of the article page.
 This will take you to Copyright Clearance Center RightsLink, where you can specify what you want to use and how you want to use it.
 For many situations, you can obtain a price and pay directly though RightsLink.
 If your intended use is not listed, please contact firstname.lastname@example.org.
+You can also get reprint information for each journal here.

 - How do I learn when new information publishes?